GetDKAN/dkan/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] There is test for the issue.
 - [ ] CHANGELOG updated.
 - [ ] Coding standards checked.
+- [ ] Review docs.getdkan.com (or in /docs) to see if it still covers the scope of the PR and update if needed.